Written and directed by Wes Craven

 This is my all-time favorite horror movie.
-And unlike my friend Annie Riordan I don’t find it dated in the slightest, re-watching it today I find it just as suspenseful as I did when I first watched it as a wee lad.
+And re-watching it today I find it just as suspenseful as I did when I first watched it as a wee lad.
 The main credit to the success of this film has to go to Heather Langenkamp who stars as Nancy Thompson, a teenage girl living with her alcoholic divorced mother (Ronee Blakley), and dealing with her overbearing father (John Saxon), who happens to be local Sheriff.
 Nancy has been having recurring nightmares about a strange man in the shadows who comes after her wearing a glove with knives on the fingers.
 But she’s not the only teenager in town with those same dreams, Nancy’s friend Tina (Amanda Wyss), her boyfriend Glen (Johnny Depp), and Tina’s boyfriend Rod (Jsu Garcia), all have similar nightmares (and are similarly talented young actors).
 As the nightmares escalate to the point where her friends start dying as a result of what happens to them in their nightmares, Heather uncovers the truth behind the myth of Freddy Krueger, and builds to a final showdown between her and him.

-There’s also the iconic image of the young girls jumping rope will singing the nursery rhyme about Freddy.
+There’s also the iconic image of the young girls jumping rope while singing the nursery rhyme about Freddy.
 And that final ending with that twist that was so good because it was truly unexpected.
-Almost 30 years later, A Nightmare on Elm Street remains the standard by which all horror films should be judged by.
+Almost 30 years later, A Nightmare on Elm Street remains the standard by which all horror films are judged by.

 Just my opinion.